GSA-TTS/rails-template/README.md

 1. Create a better default `README`
 1. Copy `CONTRIBUTING.md` and `LICENSE.md` from the [18F Open Source Policy repo](https://github.com/18F/open-source-policy/)
 1. Create a "near-production" `ci` Rails environment, used for running a11y and security scans
+1. Create a "near-production" `staging` Rails environment, used for cloud.gov staging environment, with a "TEST SITE" warning banner
-1. Optionally create a `.nvmrc` file for specifying the NodeJS version in use
+1. Create a `.nvmrc` file for specifying the NodeJS version in use
 1. Set up `pa11y-ci` for a11y scanning
 1. Set up `OWASP ZAP` dynamic security scanning
 1. Include `secure_headers` gem and configure CSP header to get OWASP passing by default